sgodfrey66/SAT_ACT_participation/README.md

 ### Presentation Structure

 - **Must be within time limit established by local instructor.**
-- Use Google Slides or some other visual aid.
+- Use Google Slides or some other visual aid (Keynote, Powerpoint, etc).
 - Consider the audience.
 Assume you are presenting to non-technical executives with the College Board (the organization that administers the SATs).
 - Start with the **data science problem**.
 - Use visuals that are appropriately scaled and interprettable.